MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/quickstarts/rest/php.md

 ---
-title: "Quickstart: Suggest search queries with the Bing Autosuggest REST API and C#"
+title: "Quickstart: Suggest search queries with the Bing Autosuggest REST API and PHP"
 titleSuffix: Bing Search Services
 description: Learn how to quickly start suggesting search terms in real time with the Bing Autosuggest API.
 services: bing-search-services